The Organization: Social Network with over 1 Billion Users and 50 Global Offices

-ICA/HDX latency is a great indicator of session slowness.
-Because that was the customer’s main concern, we sorted this display by clicking the ‘ICA Latency’ header to bring the sessions with the high ICA latency to the top of the screen.
+Citrix HDX latency is a great indicator of session slowness.
+Because that was the organizations’ main concern, they sorted this display by clicking the ‘HDX Latency’ header to bring the sessions with the high HDX latency to the top of the screen.

-Our customer was then able to click into the sessions with high ICA Latency and view information in regards to the overall Session performance and ICA Channel performance.
-In the screenshot below, you can see that for multiple sessions the ICA latency was directly correlating to the Network latency.
+From here, the IT team was then able to troubleshoot Citrix quickly by clicking into the Citrix sessions with high Citrix HDX Latency and view information in regards to the overall Citrix Session performance and Citrix HDX Channel performance.
+In the screenshot below, you can see that for multiple sessions the Citrix HDX latency was directly correlating to the Network latency.

-Using Goliath Performance Monitor, our customer identified this as being the root cause of the poor performance, as well as being able to provide tangible proof to share with management and the networking team that Citrix was not the problem.
-They continued to drill into the ICA/HDX Channel, Server and Application Performance as well to provide additional proof that those components were not causing any issues.
+The team identified this as being the root cause of the poor performance, as well as being able to provide tangible proof to share with management and the networking team that Citrix was not the problem.
+They continued to drill into the Citrix HDX Channel, Server, and Application Performance as well to provide additional proof that those components were not causing any issues.

-Overall, having visibility into the session performance was hugely impactful for this customer.
-Since implementing our technology, they have been able identify multiple areas that were causing high ICA/HDX Latency.
-They have also implemented alerting and reporting around ICA/HDX Latency as well.
+Overall, having visibility into the Citrix session performance was hugely impactful in the course of troubleshooting Citrix.
+Since implementing Goliath’s technology, they have been able to identify multiple areas that were causing high Citrix HDX Latency.
+They have also implemented alerting and reporting around Citrix HDX Latency as well.